marfarma/cms-tree-page-view/readme.txt

 2. On mouse over you can edit, view and add pages
 3. Looking for a page?
 Just search for it!
 4. Wanna change the page order?
 Rearrange them by drag-and-drop.
-5. The tree is also available on the dashboard and available immediately after you login
+5. The tree is also available on the dashboard and available immediately after you login.

 == Changelog ==